bruceravel/demeter/documentation/DPG/paths/semantic.rst

 if there is an error in specifying the criteria.

-The list-valued criterion are compared in order with the scattering atoms in a path and the match is only true is each element mataches a scatterer in a path.
-Thus is not necessary to specify the nleg criterion when any of the list valued criteria are used.
+The list-valued criterion are compared in order with the scattering atoms in a path and the match is only true if each element hits with the corresponding scatterer in a path.
+Thus, it is not necessary to specify the nleg criterion when any of the list valued criteria are used.

 Here is an example of using the ``find_all_paths`` method to find all single scattering paths in a :demeter:`feff` calculcation which are